DecisionToolkit/dsntk-logo/README.md

 ## Overview

-This crate generates **Decision Toolkit** logos in SVG format, like the one shown below:
+Generates **Decision Toolkit** logos in SVG and PNG formats, like the one shown below:

 ![dsntk-logo](./decision-toolkit.svg)

+More logos can be found [here](./out/README.md).

 ## License